eloots/Pi-Akka-Cluster/exercise_103_display_cluster_crdt/README.md

 ```

 Notice that data is spread across cluster with delay that gives gossip protocols.
 Still CRDT is approach
-with high availability with eventual consistency.
+with high availability and eventual consistency.

 To read Node status you need to run
 `curl http://node-0:8080/status/NodeA`